andras-adam/comet/README.md

 }
 ```

-## Work in progress
+## Work in progress (beta)
-This library is currently **in development**.
-The syntax in this documentation is subject to change, and some features still need further testing to eliminate potential issues.
-A stable 1.0.0 release is expected very soon, until then use it at your own discretion.
+This library is currently in **beta** and is being tested in various projects to ensure good usability and smooth functioning.
+A stable 1.0.0 version will be released in the near future, alongside some up-to-date documentation.
+Until then, please use it at your own discretion.

 ## Documentation
-Read the documentation at our GitHub Wiki [here][documentation-url]!
+The up-to-date documentation will be provided alongside the 1.0.0 release.

 ## Contribution guide
 Use commit names with the following prefixes to indicate their purpose